DelyForJava/Ecosphere/README.md

-# Ecosphere
+# ecosphere

-This is just a trying of some idea.
+Capture some idea before it lost.